Hearing loss in children

 Paediatric hearing assessment at Auckland Hearing

 To learn to speak for the first time we must be able to hear all of the parts of the word to understand the meaning and reproduce the sounds.
 Hearing loss disrupts the learning process for speech.
 Hearing assessments for children are often called paediatric hearing tests.
 This link will take to a “Hearing Health Check” for children and adults on the New Zealand Audiological Society (NZAS) website.
-It is possible to access hearing services for children publically at Auckland District Health Board (ADHB) and Counties Manukau.
-The waiting list can be long to see children.

 Services for children at Auckland Hearing